LTspice Tutorial: Part 6

 The SPICE models can then be testing using these test jigs:

 To test the RDSON of the MOSFET import the model into the LTspice test circuit.
-Check the datasheet to see how the RDSOn has been tested.
+Check the datasheet to see how the RDSon has been tested.
 It will be characterised with a certain gate-source voltage and a certain drain current.

 Run the simulation.
 Probe the drain voltage.
 Probe the drain current.
 Edit the Drain current icon to read V(drain)/Id(M1).
 This changes one of the axes to read ON resistance.
 You may have to change the parameter Kp slightly to match the datasheet performance.